lambdagit101/juicebot/README.md

 # Run the bot
 ## Windows
-Simply open the `NolanBot.bat` file or `NolanBot.sh` into command prompt.
+Simply open the `NolanBot.bat` file.

 ## Linux
 If you're on Linux open the `NolanBot.sh` file to start the bot or type `node .` into the console.